 Best Gloves for Cold Weather – If your hands are always cold, you know there is chilly weather, and then there is downright we-should-be-hibernating weather.
 Thankfully, people know we need the best extreme weather gloves in some areas of the world.

-These on the right are waterproof, adjustable, and even have a zipper pocket for storage.
+There are gloves that are waterproof, adjustable, and even have a zipper pocket for storage.
 They also have grippy fingers so you won’t be totally useless while trying to keep your hands warm.
 (But, you have to admit, they’re not as cute and cozy looking as the mittens.) 😉

 Running Gloves for Cold Weather – First, if you are running in cold weather, I admire your dedication.
 Make sure you properly glove yourself for your adventures.
 There are tons of great running gloves to choose from, leaving more room for style preferences.
 I have quite a few pairs of these seen below so I can coordinate my workout outfits.